emar10/jet/README.md

 Clone, `make`, binary is written as `ned`.

 ## Usage
-At present, `ned` can only display text files.
+Ned can open existing files or start with an empty buffer.
+The buffer can be edited, but changes cannot be saved.

-Run using `ned <filename`.
+Run using `ned <filename>`.
 Arrow keys navigate through the file, Page Up and Page Down to scroll, Home and End snap to beginning/end of line.
 Ctrl-Q to quit.